MrAsterisco/hisensetv/README.rst

 Python API for Hisense Televisions
 ##################################

-A fork built to support the [Homebridge-Hisense-TV plugin](https://github.com/MrAsterisco/homebridge-hisense-tv).
+A fork built to support the `Homebridge-Hisense-TV`_.

 CLI Usage
 *********